deeenes/bioinfo-tools/README.md

 ## Visualization in general

+-   https://www.data-to-viz.com/ - Helps to decide how to visualize your data based on the types of the variables and gives an example for each visualization methods.
 -   https://graphicsprinciples.github.io/ - General principles of
     visualization in form of a concise cheatsheet.
 -   http://circos.ca/ - A fancy visualization tool from Martin Krzywinski